Mac Tutorials

 System Preferences

 This is basically like Windows’ Control Panel.
 It’s where you can tweak system settings and control how your Mac runs.
-You can get to System Preferences in several ways, including clicking on the Apple icon in your menu bar.
-Settings you can change include displays, Bluetooth, network, printers and so on.
-There’s quite a bit there, so it’s worth going in and having a look.
+You can get to System Preferences in several ways, the most popular method is by clicking on the Apple icon in your menu bar.
+From here, you’ll be taken to your laptop settings, which you can customize and change or keep as the default.
+This includes altering displays, Bluetooth, networks, printers, and so on.
+There’s quite a bit there, so it’s worth going in and having a look yourself to help you understand and use Mac effectively.
 Just don’t change anything if you’re unsure what it does.

 System Preferences window shows you the variety of options to set up your Mac, which is crucial at your first days and anytime you want to bring any changes.